Error996/bdvl/README.md

 ##### Port hiding
  * With bedevil installed, you can hide or unhide any ports/ranges on the box by editing the `hide_ports` file in the rootkit's installation directory.
- * Additionally, before any configuration/setup, you can define what ports/ranges will be hidden by writing them to `inc/hide_ports`.
 ```
 $ cat hide_ports
 9146